Admirals' Trial: The defendants

-Pavesi was accused of surrendering the island fortress of Pantelleria to the Allesi in June 1943, despite having the means to resist (Pantelleria had surrendered shortly before a British landing, after a month of heavy aerial and naval bombardment).
+Pavesi was accused of surrendering the island fortress of Pantelleria to the Allies in June 1943, despite having the means to resist (Pantelleria had surrendered shortly before a British landing, after a month of heavy aerial and naval bombardment).
 Leonardi was accused of surrendering the heavily defended naval fortress area of Augusta and Syracuse without fighting, during the Allied invasion of Sicily (in reality, the defence of Augusta had collapsed due to the weakness of the inland defences and the mass desertion of the MILMART personnel, and Leonardi had tried to mount a defense with the few troops that were still available and even personally fired on British ships from a deserted coastal battery).
 Campioni, Mascherpa, Matteucci and Zannoni were accused of obeying the "traitorous" Badoglio government and resisting the Germans after the armistice of Cassibile on 8 September 1943.
 This accusation was entirely baseless, as the admirals, like all Italian servicemen, were bound by their oath of loyalty towards the King and therefore the Badoglio government, which had been appointed by him, while they had sworn no oath towards the Duce (who had been deposed on 25 July 1943 and was imprisoned at the time of the armistice) or the Italian Social Republic (which did not even exist at the time of the events for which Campioni, Zannoni and Matteucci were accused, having been established on 23 September 1943).

 Pavesi and Leonardi, who were in British captivity at the time, were tried in absentia, whereas Campioni, Mascherpa, Zannoni and Matteucci, who were in German captivity (Campioni, Mascherpa and Zannoni in Oflag 64/Z in Schokken, Matteucci in Vittel), were handed over by Germany at the request of the Italian Social Republic.